 I started working on my own zine with my sister when I was in high school.
 The zine was called Fun In A Bucket.
 I didn’t put it out an issue until 1995, I was 18 and had graduated.
 It just grew from there.
 I was also really drawn to the idea of penpals and getting mail so that sort of fueled my interest.
 Zines are a very democratic and versatile art form and I really liked the idea that they could be whatever I wanted them to be.

 “My favorite zines are by my friends and I’ve got room for more of them…” -Copy Scams

 How did creating the book Stolen Sharpie Revolution come about?

-In 2000 I had this idea to make a zine about zines with simple zine tips, layout templates, copy scams, lists of distros, etc. I started to hand laid out all the pages and my partner at the time told me that I was never going to be able to steal enough photocopies for the demand the zine would have so we decided to get it offset printed.
+In 2000 I had this idea to make a zine about zines with simple zine tips, layout templates, copy scams, lists of distros, etc. I started to lay it all out by hand and my partner at the time told me that I was never going to be able to steal enough photocopies for the demand the zine would have so we decided to get it offset printed.
 We printed 3,000 and hand stapled covers on each one as well as an envelope template stapled in the middle.
 It was ridiculous and stupid the work we had to put into them!
 But they were all gone in less than a year!

-I had some serious financial set backs but was able to scrape up enough money to print 4,000 more in 2007.
+4,000 more were printed in 2007.
 I still did all the layout by hand and scanned each page before sending them to the printer.
 This version is a bit more expensive because it printed on post consumer recycled paper with vegetable based inks.
 I thought I would put my money where my politics were.
 I think 4,000 is a manageable size for a print run.
 So much in zine culture changes so quickly.
-I know several of the distros don’t exist anymore and a few changed addresses in the time it took to get to print.

 What is different between Stolen Sharpie Revolution 1 and 2?